Vglin21/dot-5/README.md

 ## CPU Specifications

+### Registers

+- **8-bit Accumulator Register**
 - **8-bit Program Counter (PC)**
 - **Zero Flag**
-- **8-bit Accumulator Register**

 ### Instruction Set Architecture (ISA)

-DOT-5 CPU uses only a nibble (first 4 bits of a byte) for it's instructions, so it only has 16 instructions total.
+- DOT-5 CPU uses only a nibble (first 4 bits of a byte) for it's instructions, so it only has 16 instructions total.

 | Instruction       | Full Name           | Bytecode | Function                                                                    | Zero Flag Updates? |
 | :---------------: | :-----------------: | :------: | --------------------------------------------------------------------------- | :----------------: |